By Philippa Cahill, Director

 When With the End in Mind came out before Christmas I thought long and hard about putting it on my Christmas reading list, but decided it might just be a bit too sad.
 Books about death aren’t generally thought of as festive fare.
 So I saved it for a January read instead, figuring I might as well go in for a penny, in for a pound with the gloomy winter blues.
 But, I’m happy to report that we were wrong, With the End in Mind is not a sad read at all but actually a joyous, life-affirming one.

 Written by Dr Kathryn Mannix, who has a thirty year career in medicine, beginning in cancer care and moving into palliative care when it was a relatively new discipline, With the End in Mind is a collection of individual stories of people facing death.
+Unsurprisingly shortlisted for the Wellcome Book Prize, this is a fascinating read.
 Mannix brings us stories of wildly different people, young and old, ready and less ready, facing death alone or surrounded by family.
 Each story is quite short, but perfectly crafted, and written with such empathy and insight that you feel you get to get to know them even in the space of a few pages.
 There is a resolution to each story.
 Maybe not so much a traditional happy ending, but without exception a peaceful one, in one way or another.

 These are personal stories focused on individuals and family units but for anybody interested in social history there is much food for thought.
 Mannix talks about how societal changes mean we have become far less familiar with the processes of dying.
 A few generations ago, people, even children, were much more intimate with death because they lived alongside it.
 Mannix makes a good case for how more honesty can prepare us better for our own demise and those of our loved ones.
 She makes a case for us to talk about death the same way we talk about birth.
 Talking is clearly a positive.
 One of the things that stands out from this book is the power of language, stories, and human connections to help make sense of the world and our experiences in it.